mholling/nswtopo/README.markdown

 This software was originally designed for the production of rogaining maps and as such includes several extra features (such as aerial imagery overlays, marker layers for control checkpoints, arbitrary map rotation and magnetic declination marker lines).
 However the software is also useful for anyone wanting to create custom NSW topo maps for outdoor recreation.

 A few limitations currently exist when using the software.
-Map data is not always available, particularly in populated areas, due to caching performed by the map server.
-Also, a vegetation underlay, as typically found on printed NSW topographic mapsheets, is not available.
+In particular, *map data is not always available, particularly in populated areas*, due to caching performed by the map server.
+(Your map will be blank, or include blank tiles, if you encounter this limitation.)

 Pre-Requisites
 ==============